nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons with the given type in the address book.

-Format: `list`
+Format: `list [type]`

+Notes: type can only be either client or housekeeper

+Example:
+* `list client`
+* `list housekeeper`

 ### Editing a person : `edit`